What Is A Division 6 Asbestos Audit?

 A division 6 asbestos audit is legally required in workplaces prior to any demolition or refurbishment works where it is known to have asbestos or other hazardous materials.
-Where there is no asbestos register in place, the current register is inadequate or highlights inaccessible areas where asbestos may be present, a division 6 asbestos audit must be undertaken prior to carrying out any works.
-A division 6 audit involves destructive sampling in areas where the proposed works is to be carried out.
-All areas where the refurbishment or demolition work is to be carried out need to be made accessible to perform the inspection.
+In order to complete a division 6 audit, destructive sampling is performed in all areas where the proposed works are to be carried out.
+Where there is no asbestos register in place, the current asbestos register is inadequate, or highlights inaccessible areas where asbestos may be present, a division 6 asbestos audit must also be undertaken prior to carrying out any works.

 What is involved in a Division 6 Asbestos Audit?